 Skip to main content

-You’ll buildAssignments that log data to spreadsheets, act on lists, and enrich rows with external information
+Time to complete: 15–25 minutesDifficulty: Beginner to IntermediatePrerequisites: Google Sheets connectionYou’ll build: Agents that log data to spreadsheets, act on lists, and enrich rows with external information

 Why Automate With Google Sheets?

 The Problem: Spreadsheets sit at the center of most business workflows, but keeping them up to date is manual work.
 Teams copy data from emails, forms, and CRM systems into Sheets by hand.
 Lists in Sheets sit idle when they should be driving outreach or operations.
 Rows with incomplete data stay incomplete because enrichment requires too many lookups.
-The Solution: Duvo assignments can read from and write to Google Sheets on your behalf — logging data as it arrives, executing operations against every row in a list, and filling in missing information from external sources.
+The Solution: Duvo agents can read from and write to Google Sheets on your behalf — logging data as it arrives, executing operations against every row in a list, and filling in missing information from external sources.
 What you can achieve:

 • Keep a tracking spreadsheet current without manual data entry